 - Hair dryers that malfunction

-Typically, medications are tested for safety and all side effects, instructions, and uses should be clearly expressed.
-However, in some cases, a a drug’s proper use or potential side effects are not made clear to the consumer.
-In these cases, you may file a products liability claim.
+Typically, medications are tested for safety and side effects.
+Even so, the instructions and proper uses of a medication should always be clear.
+In some cases, a drug’s proper use or potential side effects are unclear to the consumer, and harm results.
+In these cases, you may file a product liability claim.

 Who Can Be Held Liable for a Product Defect?

-Any party that has assisted in the ‘chain of manufacturing’ can be held liable for the errors and missteps that created a danger in the product and caused harm to a consumer.
+Any party that has assisted in the “chain of manufacturing” may be held liable for the errors that presented a danger to the consumer.
 This includes any individual involved in the design, development, or distribution of the item.

-Our attorneys will work diligently to investigate your accident to discover which of the commonly liable parties has contributed negligence and can be held accountable:
+Our attorneys will diligently investigate your accident to identify which of the commonly liable parties has committed negligence.
+We may find liability with:

 - The party that designed the product

 - The party that distributed or marketed the product